remotelyliving/doorkeeper/README.md

 The proper way to setup exclusions would be to set the ip address rule as a prerequisite rule to the environment one.
 That would then stipulate that only this ip address in this environment can access.

+A Feature with no rules simply relies on the `enabled` field to tell Doorkeeper if it's on or off

 ### Feature Set

 A feature set object is the bread and butter of Doorkeeper.
 It's a collection of Features and rules and makes for easy